Brandywine Realty Trust (BDN) Stock: A Look at the Analyst Recommendations

 BDN) stock’s latest price update

-Brandywine Realty Trust (NYSE: BDN)’s stock price has plunge by -1.30relation to previous closing price of 3.86.
-Nevertheless, the company has seen a -1.04% plunge in its stock price over the last five trading sessions.
+The stock price of Brandywine Realty Trust (NYSE: BDN) has plunged by -0.79 when compared to previous closing price of 3.78, but the company has seen a 4.17% gain in its stock price over the last five trading sessions.

 BDN’s Market Performance

-Brandywine Realty Trust (BDN) has experienced a -1.04% fall in stock performance for the past week, with a -12.01% drop in the past month, and a -43.47% drop in the past quarter.
-The volatility ratio for the week is 5.27%, and the volatility levels for the past 30 days are at 5.33% for BDN.
-The simple moving average for the last 20 days is -4.80% for BDN stock, with a simple moving average of -41.01% for the last 200 days.
+BDN’s stock has risen by 4.17% in the past week, with a monthly drop of -9.64% and a quarterly drop of -42.66%.
+The volatility ratio for the week is 4.72% while the volatility levels for the last 30 days are 5.26% for Brandywine Realty Trust The simple moving average for the past 20 days is -4.62% for BDN’s stock, with a -41.17% simple moving average for the past 200 days.

 Analysts’ Opinion of BDN